 Redefining The Route To Success

-One of the most important aspects in Slow Living LDN.’s understanding of slow living is around redefining what it means to be successful.
+A key part of our definition of slow living is around redefining what it means to be successful.
 London is one of the most stressed regions of the UK and we feel that there is a perception that busyness equates to being successful.
 Have you ever felt guilty about leaving work on time and wonder what ‘hard-working’ colleagues will think of you for heading home, even though you know you’ve done what’s needed that day?

 Slow living doesn’t have to mean giving up the rat race in favour of living in a barn conversion in Cornwall.
 Although that can often be our finishing line!
 It’s about learning how to work smarter.
 If we take inspiration from principles, such as a Sweden’s lagom, we can put more emphasis on working efficiently, rather than working longer.
 We leave more time for slow moments to recharge, or moments filled with our favourite hobbies and good friends.

-The thread that can be seen to pull slow living together is not linen-infused interiors (however calming) and a 100% luddite lifestyle, it’s the act of making conscious choices.
-It’s slowing down the rhythm of everyday life enough to notice when we’re on autopilot, accepting a poor work:life balance, and endlessly scrolling on our phones.
+The thread that can be seen to pull slow living together is not a perfect minimalist aesthetic and a 100% luddite lifestyle, it’s the act of making conscious choices.
+It’s slowing down the rhythm of everyday life enough to notice when we’re on autopilot, accepting a poor work:life integration, and endlessly scrolling on our phones.
 Slow living means making conscious choices to improve our well-being or quality of life in a certain moment.
 This can be a temporary moment or a recurring moment – something that we’ve build into a ritual or habit.

 It can also mean slowing down to understand how our choices affect not just ourselves, but the planet and those around us.
 For example, instead of accepting a plastic bag or non-recyclable coffee cup because of a lack of time, with a little organisation and by building some positive habits you can succeed in bringing your own.